Keisuke Honda: 2014 FIFA World Cup qualification

-Honda missed the majority of the third round of AFC World Cup qualification due to injury he picked up while playing for his club.
+Honda missed the majority of the third round of 2014 FIFA World Cup qualification due to injury he picked up while playing for his club, AC Milan.

 During the fourth round of qualifying, on 3 June 2012, in Japan's first game in Group B against Oman, Honda scored a beautiful volley just eleven minutes into the game.
 The game ended in 3–0 a win for Japan.
 He continued his scoring streak against Jordan on 8 June 2012, managing to net a hat-trick; Japan went on to win 6–0.
 He also played a crucial role during their 1–1 draw with Australia on 12 June 2012, during a corner kick, he assisted a goal which was scored by Yuzo Kurihara.

-He missed a couple of friendly games and one qualification game due to injury from club duty and was subsequently not included in the squad that was shocked 2-1 by Jordan on 26 March 2013.
+Honda missed a couple of friendly games and one qualification game due to injury from club duty and was subsequently not included in the squad that was shocked 2–1 by Jordan on 26 March 2013.
 Although not 100 percent fit, Honda was named in the squad for the game against Australia on 4 June 2013, having just won the Russian Cup with his club.
 All Japan needed from this match was a draw to secure their place for Brazil.
 He managed to score a goal via penalty kick during extra time from a handball from Matt McKay, making the score 1–1.
-The result secured Japan's qualification for the World Cup in Brazil and became the first nation to book their place at the tournament.
+The result secured Japan's qualification for the 2014 FIFA World Cup in Brazil and became the first nation to book their place at the tournament.

-Having won the 2011 AFC Asian Cup, Japan qualified for the Confederations Cup in Brazil in 2013 and Honda was once again included in Zaccheroni's squad for the tournament.
+Having won the 2011 AFC Asian Cup, Japan qualified for the 2013 FIFA Confederations Cup in Brazil in 2013 and Honda was once again included in Zaccheroni's squad for the tournament.
 After losing 3–0 to hosts Brazil in the first group match on 15 June 2013, Japan faced Italy in the next game; Honda scored from the penalty spot to put Japan ahead but they fell 4–3 in a pulsating game which dumped the Asian champions out of the competition.